mosaicml/composer/docs/source/notes/resumption.rst

 Example: Object Store
 ---------------------

-A typical use case is saving checkpoints to a remote file system (e.g. S3) when there is no local file storage shared across runs.
+A typical use case is saving checkpoints to a remote filesystem (e.g. S3) when there is no local file storage shared across runs.
 For example, a setup such as this:

 .. testcode::